tektoncd/pipeline/docs/taskruns.md

 A `taskRef` field may specify a Task in a remote location such as git.
 Support for specific types of remote will depend on the Resolvers your cluster's operator has installed.
+For more information please check the [Tekton resolution repo](https://github.com/tektoncd/resolution).
 The below example demonstrates referencing a Task in git:

 ```yaml